Yet it still gets to its destination exactly at the time it planned.

 - What do I need to start doing less of?

-Once you have done your monthly review, identify the actions you need to take to make adjustments and corrections to keep you on track to achieve your most important goals.
+Once you have done your regular review, identify the actions you need to take to make adjustments and corrections to keep you on track to achieve your most important goals.

 Keep in mind that being off course isn’t the problem.
 Doing nothing about it is the problem.